Simple-ML/Simple-ML/docs/DSL/tutorial/common/parameters.md

 ### Matching Name

 By default, parameter names in Simple-ML must be identical to their names in Python.
-If this is not desired, for example due to clashing name conventions in Simple-ML and Python, the `@PythonName` annotation can be used to link a Simple-ML parameter to a Python parameter.
+If this is not desired, for example due to clashing name conventions in Simple-ML and Python, the `@PythonName` annotation can be used to link a Simple-ML parameter to a Python parameter with a different name.
 Here is an example:

 ```py
 # Python code